 Even when everything will be over, economies of all countries will be in more debt so will be people like us.
 This is because we defer our mortgages which we have to pay anyway.
 So individuals will be in more debt.

 Banks that have slashed interest rates to historically lower rates will increase their rates.
 Like other businesses, banks and financial institutions will be in recovery mode.

 This is what I read in other publications.
 This post is for information purpose only.

 I just wanted to share how I love to save money even when I don’t have tons of money.

 I hope this will help you in getting your finances a bit under control and you will be able to go through this with courage.

-Let us pray and hope that world recovers soon and everything becomes normal.
+Let us pray and hope that world recovers soon and that everything becomes normal.